-We don't know about you, but sometimes we crave escaping London for the day and being near the water.
-The seaside is an option, but when that's too far, or too busy, try one of these lakeside walks instead.
-Put your walking boots on, go for a stroll, clear your head, and return to London feeling refreshed.
+Don't know about you, but sometimes we crave escaping London for the day — and being near the water.
+The seaside is an option, but when that's too far (or too busy) try one of these lakeside walks instead.
+Put your walking boots on, clear your head, and return to London feeling refreshed.
+That's better!

 Bewl Water, Kent